 This is how that admin bar appeared on my site.
 It completely disappeared with empty space in its place.

 Missing Admin Bar at the top of the page

 First, I tried to identify what exactly caused this problem.
 I suspected it had to do with my recent template modifications so I temporarily switched to different theme to see what happens.
 And sure thing the admin bar was not blank and worked perfectly on that template.
 It turns out, there are quite a few causes of this issue.

 Admin bar / Toolbar is disabled for the user

-Let’s tackle the easiest one first.
-One possibility is that the admin bar (known in WordPress as Toolbar) is turned off in your user profile.
+Let's tackle the easiest one first.
+One possibility is that the admin bar is turned off in your user profile.

 Go to Dashboard > Users > Your Profile and under Toolbar option, "Show Toolbar when viewing site" should be checked as shown below:

-If the Toolbar is selected, then there is something wrong in your template files.
-The solutions below will require template modification by going to Dashboard > Appearance > Editor.
+If the Toolbar is selected, then it is most likely that the culprit is located in the template files.
+The following solutions will require template modification by going to Dashboard > Appearance > Editor.

 Admin bar is turned off in functions.php

 This possibility can also be easily checked.
 Open functions.php and look for either show_admin_bar() function or show_admin_bar filter.
 The false parameter will disable admin bar.